romainbenabdelkader/uid-auth/README_EN.md

 •	AI-Act–ready traceability for creative works (music, video, image, text)

+(Note: Full multimodal implementation — image, video, text — is planned in the standard, while the initial deployments focus on musical works.)

 UID_AUTH is an open, minimal and extensible standard.
 Each institution remains fully sovereign in how it uses and integrates it